snap-research/textcraftor/README.md

 ```

 ## Training
-You can simply train TextCraftor with the following script:
+You can train TextCraftor with the following script:
 ```
 sh run_textcraftor.sh
 ```